-- Highway riding will usually result in better fuel efficiency.
-Particularly if you maintain a steady speed and do not switch lanes to frequently.
+- Highway riding will usually result in better fuel efficiency, particularly if you maintain a steady speed and do not switch lanes too frequently.
 Slow and steady wins the race.
 The lack of traffic signals is a major factor here.

 - Did you know the rider’s riding posture can impact the fuel performance of the engine?
 Sitting bolt upright will create a lot of drag and be tiring.
 Therefore, a slight lean forward, into the wind, can be more relaxing and efficient.

-- Your riding behavior is the major ingredient so driving aggressively or recklessly will result in very poor fuel efficiency.
+- Driving aggressively or recklessly will result in very poor fuel efficiency.
 There is no need to show off.

-- The load on the bike will greatly affect the fuel efficiency whether it be baggage or a passenger.
-Keep it light.
+- The load on the bike will greatly affect fuel efficiency whether it be baggage or a passenger.

 Everyone is well aware of how global political events can affect our daily lives.
 This is no more evident than in the cost of fuel recently.
 As the availability of fuel has been restricted by the war and political tensions between Russia and Europe, we have seen massive increases in the cost.